Sumeet-Raina/CV/README.md

 * Continuous Integration with Travis and Jenkins
 * Continous deployment with Heroku and Docker
 * Version control through Git, Bitbucket and GitHub
-* Agile (2 week) group projects: Jira, Trello for Kanban, MVP, pairing in 2-day sprints, stand-ups and retros
+* Agile (2 week) group projects: Jira, Trello for Kanban, MVC, pairing in 2-day sprints, stand-ups and retros

 I acquired the ability and appreciation for pair programming.
 I am familiar with modeling along the MVC lines, and creating applications following the principles of object-oriented programming.